SeisComP/main/apps/tools/inventory/scinv/descriptions/scinv.rst

                  , missing dip                      ,  , empty value is handled by SeisComP inventory reader , empty sensor ID                  , I,
                  , large depth                      , W, :option:`--max-sensor-depth` overrides default threshold (500 m)
+                 , 2 or more than 3 streams exist   , I,
                  , 3C streams are not orthogonal    , W, differences <= 1 degree are tolerated, applies to seismic sensors with codes G, H, L, N

    sensor        , referenced sensor not available  , R,